pyedie/wsl_auto_install/README.md

 # WSL Auto Install

-*WAT(WSL Auto Install)*  is an automatic-installer for *WSL(Windows-SubSystem-Linux)*, for people who don't want to install WSL manually.
+*WAI(WSL Auto Install)*  is an automatic-installer for *WSL(Windows-SubSystem-Linux)*, for people who don't want to install WSL manually.
 WSL is use to run your favorite **Linux Distribution on Windows**

 ### What is WSL ?